hsoleimani/MLTM/Data/README.md

 Departamento de Lenguajes y Sistemas Inform&aacute;ticos, Universidad Nacional de Educaci&oacute;n a Distancia, Madrid, Spain

 ### Relevant Information:
-This dataset provides ground-truth class labels to evaluate performance of multi-instance learning models on both instance-level and bag-level label prediction.
-DeliciousMIL was first used in [1] to evaluate performance of MLTM, a multi-label multi-instance learning method, in document classification and sentence labeling.
+This dataset provides ground-truth class labels to evaluate performance of multi-instance learning models on both instance-level and bag-level label predictions.
+DeliciousMIL was first used in [1] to evaluate performance of MLTM, a multi-label multi-instance learning method, for document classification and sentence labeling.

 Multi-instance learning is a special class of weakly supervised machine learning methods where the learner receives a collection of labeled bags each containing multiple instances.
 A bag is set to have a particular class label if and only if at least one of its instances has that class label.